Thermostable DNA polymerase: PCR enhancers

+Additives are used to help against difficult GC-rich sequences, avoid or neutralise the negative effects of PCR inhibitors (like blood components or detergents or dUTP), or alter the reaction kinetics.

 Nucleotide specificity

 The favouring of individual nucleotides by a thermostable DNA polymerase is referred to as nucleotide specificity (bias).
 In PCR-based DNA sequencing with chain termination substrates (dideoxy method), their uniform incorporation and thus unbiased generation of all chain termination products is often desired in order to enable higher sensitivity and easier analysis.
 For this purpose, a KlenTaq polymerase was generated by deletion and a phenylalanine at position 667 was exchanged for tyrosine by site-directed mutagenesis (short: F667Y) and named Thermo Sequenase.
 This polymerase can also be used for the incorporation of fluorescence-labelled dideoxynucleotides.

 Hot-start thermostable DNA polymerases

 The template specificity of the polymerases is increased by using hot-start polymerases, to avoid binding of primers to unwanted DNA templates or to each other at low temperatures before the beginning of the PCR.
 Examples are the antibody-inhibited Pfu polymerase Pfu Turbo, the Platinum Pfx as a commercial KOD polymerase with an inhibiting antibody and the Platinum Taq as an antibody-inhibited Taq polymerase.
 Hot-start polymerases are either inhibited by inactivation with formaldehyde (or maleic anhydride, exo-cis-3,6-endoxo-Δ4-tetrahydropthalic anhydride, citraconic anhydride, 3,4,5,6-tetrahydrophthalic anhydride, cis-aconitic anhydride, or 2,3-dimethylmaleic anhydride), by complexing the magnesium with phosphates or by binding an antibody to their active site.
 Upon heating to 95 °C, the formaldehyde dissociates from proteins, or the magnesium ions are released, or the antibody is denatured and released in the process.
 Furthermore, polymerases can be inhibited with aptamers that denature upon heating.
 A fifth variant is a polymerase adsorbed on latex beads via hydrophobic effects, which dissolves with increasing temperature.
 In the sixth and oldest variant, the reaction mixture without polymerase is coated with wax and the polymerase is added on top of the cooled wax.
 When heated, the wax layer melts and the polymerase mixes with the reaction mixture.